sunilabrahamindia/sunilabraham/cis/index.md

 CIS was registered as a Society under the Karnataka Societies Registration Act, 1960 (K.S.R.
 Act 17 of 1960) on 4 July 2008, with Society Registration Number SOR/BLU/DR/57/2008-09, by the Office of the Registrar of Societies, Bangalore Urban District.
 The registration fee paid at the time was ₹1,000.
 The registered office at founding was No. 106, Vineyard Jasmine Apartments, Bank Avenue, 1st Main Road, Babusapalya, Banaswadi, Bangalore 560043, Karnataka.

-The society was founded by seven members—
+The Memorandum of Association was signed by seven founding members—
 1. Sunil Abraham (then aged 35, engineer) signed as President;
 2. Achal Prabhala (35, researcher) as Vice-President;
 3. Lawrence Liang (34, lawyer) as Secretary;